open-craft/xblock-group-project-v2/docs/development.md

 Group Project XBlock v2 contains a Makefile to help with most common operations:

 * `make` to install everything, run tests, check code quality and collect coverage report
 * `make test_fast` to run all tests without provisioning environment (i.e. env should be already provisioned)
 * `make quality` to run all quality checks - fails fast, so does not always output all the problems.
 When fixing quality violations make sure to run `make quality` again until clean pass.
 * `make clean` - cleans tests and coverage results.

-## Development Install
+## Installation

 In new virtualenv (or in actual install, if you're feeling brave/careless)